yelirkram/yelirkram.github.io/README.md

 * Performed exploratory data analysis in R.
 * Tested statistical hypotheses using R functions.
 * Used an application programming interface (API) to collect real-world data from social media.
-* Cleaned and formated data for analysis.
+* Cleaned and formatted data for analysis.
 * Chose and implemented efficient methods for analyzing data sets.
 * Followed best practices for documentation and readable code.

 **Final Project - Analysis of Tesla Autonomy Day Tweets Sentiment**
 The final project was an opportunity to apply what I had learned to answer a question that interested me by collecting and analyzing real-world data from Twitter.
-I chose to analyize the sentiment of tweets related to the “Tesla Autonomy Investor Day” event on April 22, 2019.
+I chose to analyze the sentiment of tweets related to the “Tesla Autonomy Investor Day” event on April 22, 2019.
 Deliverables included.
 * [Executive summary reporting my question, analysis, and results non-technically. (pdf)](/projects/Final_Project_R.pdf)
 * [Python notebook used to gather data from Twitter & process it for analysis in R. (ipynb)](/projects/Mark%20%Riley%20%Final%20%Project.ipynb)
 * [Data from 100 tweets, along with any variables I computed about the tweets. (csv)](/project/tesla_autonomy_100_tweets.csv)